ACTION PLAYBOOK:

 • Check submission guidelines before you write: do they accept LTEs?
 Do they post allowable word counts?

-• Copy/paste from the issue briefing to reduce your workload, and then make it your own by infusing it with your personal experience and editing the pasted sentences.
+• Copy/paste from an issue briefing to reduce your workload, and then make it your own by infusing it with your personal experience and editing the pasted sentences.
 Try the Write Your Climate “Why” exercise if you’re stuck.

 • Include a clear call to action.
 You can likely copy and paste the Clear Policy Ask directly from the Issue Briefing!